NYUCCL/psiTurk/README.md

 We have provided an example stroop experiment that could form the basis of your own experiment.
 The task logic is programmed in Javascript, which will run in your participant's browser.
-Most of the code can be found in `static/task.js`.
+Most of the code can be found in `static/js/task.js`.
 It works by dynamically changing the html document served to participants in `templates/exp.html` and communicating with the server code which can be found in `psiturk/psiturk.py`.
 PsiTurk assigns a condition and counterbalance to each participant.
-These are fed into JavaScript by plugging them into `templates/exp.html`.
 PsiTurk actively manages the condition and counterbalance subjects are assigned to, helping you fill them in evenly.
-To tell PsiTurk how many conditions and counterbalance identities are possible in your experiment, adust `num_conds` and `num_counters` in `config.txt`.
+These are fed into JavaScript via code in `static/js/psiturk.js`.
+You can tell PsiTurk how many conditions and counterbalance identities there are in the dashboard's "Expt Info" tab.

 Deployment
 ==========